BastosDiana/food-delivery-app/README.md

 ## API Documentation
 The API endpoints for the backend can be documented using tools like Postman or Swagger.
 Include endpoints for user authentication, menu items, orders, and more.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the code style and include relevant tests.

-## Contact
-For any questions or suggestions, feel free to contact me.

-Happy coding!

-Feel free to customize this template according to your specific project details and requirements.